rsdoiel/antenna/archives/2025/planet_2025.26.md

 ## Spain and Brazil push global action to tax the super-rich and curb inequality

-date: 2025-07-01, from: United Nations, Economic Development
+date: 2025-07-01, from: United Nations, Top Stories

-Spain and Brazil have launched a joint initiative to promote a higher tax take from the super-rich worldwide, aiming to tackle soaring inequality by ensuring those with the most, pay their fair share.
+Spain and Brazil have launched a joint initiative to promote higher tax contributions from the super-rich worldwide, aimed at tackling soaring inequality by ensuring those with the most pay their fair share.

 <br>